HP319193/prisme.ai/docs/docs/en/workspaces/schemaform.md

         * `autocomplete`: Source of autocomplete values.
 Can be:
             * "events:emit": Retreive all events emitted by current workspace and all its installed apps
             * "events:listen": Retreive all events listened by current workspace and all its installed apps
+    * `block`: slug property is mandatory.
+Any other property will be passed to the Block.
+    * `updateValue`: Helps your field to be updated from anywhere in your page from the events.
+Set the `event` attribute to tell which event to listen to, and optionnaly set a `selector` to pick the right value in the event payload.
+When the event fires, the payload (or its selection) will be set as the value of this field.
     * or any other key/value to be used with your custom widgets.

 ### Example